ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/single_variables.rst

 	{lang}

-This variable will be substituted for the "Default XML Language" preference as defined under Admin > General Configuration.
+This variable will be substituted for the **Default XML Language** preference under :menuselection:`Admin --> General Configuration`.

 location
 --------